TooFatToKidnapp/snow_crash/level12/resources/writeup.md

 }

 n(t(param("x"), param("y")));
-level12@SnowCrash:~$
 ```

-we see that we can inject shellcode if we play it right.
+we see that we can inject shell code if we play it right.

-the first regular expresion convert all letters to uppercase
+the first regular expression convert all letters to uppercase

 and the second one Remove everything after first whitespace